Pete Seeger: Pete Seeger and Bob Dylan

 Pete Seeger was one of the earliest backers of Bob Dylan; he was responsible for urging A&R man John Hammond to produce Dylan's first LP on Columbia, and for inviting him to perform at the Newport Folk Festival, of which Seeger was a board member.
-There was a widely repeated story that Seeger was so upset over the extremely loud amplified sound that Dylan, backed by members of the Butterfield Blues Band, brought into the 1965 Newport Folk Festival that he threatened to disconnect the equipment.
+There was a widely repeated story that Seeger was so upset over the extremely loud amplified sound that Dylan, backed by members of the Butterfield Blues Band, brought into the 1965 Newport Folk Festival that Seeger threatened to disconnect the equipment.
 There are multiple versions of what went on, some fanciful.
 What is certain is that tensions had been running high between Dylan's manager Albert Grossman and Festival board members (who besides Seeger also included Theodore Bikel, Bruce Jackson, Alan Lomax, festival MC Peter Yarrow, and George Wein) over the scheduling of performers and other matters.
-Two days earlier, there had been a scuffle and a brief exchange of blows between Grossman and Alan Lomax, and the board, in an emergency session, had voted to ban Grossman from the grounds, but had backed off when George Wein pointed out that Grossman also managed highly popular draws Odetta and Peter, Paul and Mary.
-Seeger has been portrayed as a folk "purist" who was one of the main opponents to Dylan's "going electric," but when asked in 2001 about how he recalled his "objections" to the electric style, he said:
+Two days earlier, there had been a scuffle and a brief exchange of blows between Grossman and Alan Lomax.
+The festival's board, in an emergency session, had voted to ban Grossman from the grounds, but then backed off when George Wein pointed out that Grossman also managed highly popular draws Odetta and Peter, Paul and Mary.
+Although Seeger has been portrayed as a folk purist who opposed Dylan's "going electric", when asked in 2001 about how he recalled his "objections" to the electric style, Seeger said:

 I couldn't understand the words.
 I wanted to hear the words.
 It was a great song, "Maggie's Farm," and the sound was distorted.
 I ran over to the guy at the controls and shouted, "Fix the sound so you can hear the words."
 He hollered back, "This is the way they want it."
 I said "Damn it, if I had an axe, I'd cut the cable right now."
 But I was at fault.
 I was the MC, and I could have said to the part of the crowd that booed Bob, "you didn't boo Howlin' Wolf yesterday.
 He was electric!"
 Though I still prefer to hear Dylan acoustic, some of his electric songs are absolutely great.
 Electric music is the vernacular of the second half of the twentieth century, to use my father's old term.

+One version of the Newport Festival controversy, as well as a positive depiction of Seeger's early 1960s efforts to boost an unknown Bob Dylan, is dramatized in the 2024 film A Complete Unknown, where Edward Norton plays Seeger.